ZxAYED/next-portfolio/README.md

 ## About Me

-I’m a passionate **MERN stack developer** dedicated to building modern, responsive, and high-performance web applications.
+I’m a passionate **MERN + PERN stack developer** dedicated to building modern, responsive, and high-performance web applications.
 My expertise spans both frontend and backend technologies, ensuring seamless user experiences.

 I thrive on solving complex problems, leveraging my skills in **HTML**, **CSS**, **JavaScript**, and **TypeScript**, as well as frameworks like **React.js** and **Next.js**.
 I am well-versed in **state management** with **Redux** and **backend development** using **Node.js**, **Express.js**, and databases like **MongoDB** and **PostgreSQL**.

-My experience with tools like **Docker** and **Prisma** ensures that I can build scalable, maintainable, and production-ready applications.
+My experience with tools like  **Prisma** ensures that I can build scalable, maintainable, and production-ready applications.
 Currently, I blend my **analytical skills from physics** with my love for coding to approach challenges from different perspectives, which allows me to deliver robust solutions.

 I am always eager to learn and adapt to new technologies, constantly seeking to improve my skills and stay up-to-date with industry trends.
 With a keen eye for detail, I ensure that every project I work on not only meets but exceeds user expectations, contributing to the success of the teams I collaborate with.